luc-silva/luc-silva/README.md

 ## Hi, how are you?

-I'm a 20yo Software Enginering Student who lives in Brazil, Sao Paulo.
-My main programming language is Javascript but I also want to learn Java and increase my skills with shell in the near future.
+I'm a 20yo Software Enginering Student who lives in Brazil, São Paulo.
+My main programming language is Javascript but I also want to learn Java and increase my backend skills in the near future.

-Currently "remastering" projects
+Currently devolping a CRUD marketplace project.

 [Linkedin Page](https://www.linkedin.com/in/silva-luc/) | [Personal Website](https://luc-silva.github.io/portfolio/)